 It’s no secret that there’s a heightened demand for physicians across the United States.
 The impact, however, is even stronger in rural areas.
 Over the past 10 years, the United States has seen well over 100 rural hospitals close, with nearly 20 closings just this year.
 And that number is increasing.

-Due to the shortage of physicians in rural settings, over 60 million people struggle to gain access to healthcare each year.
+Due to the shortage of physicians practicing rural medicine, over 60 million people struggle to gain access to healthcare each year.
 For some hospitals, a single physician’s retirement could mean an entire patient population doesn’t receive proper care.
 These factors have created true medical wastelands for residents living in the hundreds of square miles that don’t have a facility that provides access to quality care.
 Since the issue is projected to only get worse, many rural hospitals are relying on locum tenens physicians to fill their significant gaps in patient care.

 Although the reality seems dire, it also creates opportunities for physicians, especially those interested in exploring different parts of the country.
 If you’ve ever considered venturing to a new location to practice medicine, you should certainly consider going rural.
 Although the environment may sound intimidating, there are numerous benefits to this practice experience.
 Read on to discover four distinct rewards of working rurally.